omega8cc/boa/docs/NOTES.md

 With `_EASY_SETUP=LOCAL` option (not enabled by default), Barracuda will install automatically only the services listed below:

-- Your Aegir Master Instance control panel will be available at `https://aegir.local`
+- Your Ægir Master Instance control panel will be available at `https://aegir.local`
 - Your Fast DNS Cache Server (unbound) will listen on `127.0.0.1:53`
 - Your Adminer Percona Manager will be available at `https://adminer.aegir.local`